phedayat/latex_speech/LaTeX Speech Recognition.md

   * It's meant to recognize the speech ==(this is obvious and probably an unnecessary point)==
   * Each `Recognizer` instance comes with settings and functionality for recognizing speech from an audio source
   * Initialize like so: `r = sr.Recognizer()`
   * `Recognizer` comes with seven methods for recognizing speech.
 The article we're reading uses the [Google Web Speech API](https://wicg.github.io/speech-api/), so we're going to be referring to that in this document.

 ### Google Web Speech

 * As mentioned before, we'll be using the Google Web Speech API to begin this project.
 We begin by calling `r.recognize_google()`, which calls the Web Speech API.
-From this, we get an error that says we're missing an argument `audio_data`. `audio_data` is the audio file the function is supposed to interpret speech from.
+From this, we get an error that says we're missing an argument `audio_data`. `audio_data` is the audio file the function is supposed to interpret speech from.

 ### Audio Files